 In between, there is the GHZ, that is just right for life, with our Solar System sitting near its center.
 We live in a particularly favorable location in the Milky Way for life.
 We also live at a special moment in the Milky Way for life.
 Until about 5 billion years ago, even apart from the shortage of metals needed for like’s origin, the activity of star birth and the supernovas would have made life hazardous.

 The zone began to emerge about 8 billion years ago, and at present extends from about 23,000 light years to about 29,000 light years.
 The critical take away, as far as the prospect of other intelligent beings existing in our Galaxy is concerned, is that this Galactic Habitable Zone slowly gets larger as time passes.
-But farther from the center there is relatively less gas and less star formation, so even today the metallicity of stars in the outer regions is not increasing as rapidly as in the inner regions.
+There are now fewer life-threatening supernovae in the older central regions of the Milky Way, pushing the inner edge of the GHZ further inward.
+Meanwhile, star formation continues within the disk of the Milky Way, increasing the net metallicity of stars and thereby pushing the outer edge of the GHZ further outward.
+But in the outer rims of the Milky Way there is relatively less gas and less star formation, so even today the metallicity of stars in the outer regions is not increasing as rapidly as in the inner regions.

 The position of the GHZ depends on the kind and frequency of hazards that a potential habitat for life encounters on its journey through the Milky Way –in the case of Earth, every 230-250 million years.
 The peak of supernova activity among the stars of the Milky Way seems to be at about two thirds of the Sun’s distance from the center of the Galaxy where our central supermassive black hole lurks, quiet today, but showing signs of having been active in the recent past.

-The Daily Galaxy, Max Goldberg, via Science and Gribbin, John.
-Alone in the Universe: Why Our Planet Is Unique.
+Maxwell Moe, astrophysicist, NASA Einstein Fellow, University of Arizona via Science, Brad K. Gibson, and John Gribbin, Alone in the Universe: Why Our Planet Is Unique.
 Pages 74 -75 Kindle Edition.